RogerHuba/roger_python_guide/class_42/facilitator.md

 ```

 - > Next is a builtin method that operates on an iterator.
-- Run the linke and show the 0.
+- Run the code and show it printing 0.
+Run it 2 or 3 times.
+- Every time it yields 0.
+What can you infer from what we just did?
+  - Trying to get them to talk about the generator resets everytime the code is run.
 - In VS Code using `shift-option down` duplicate the line uo to 9.
 Run it and see the full list
 - Add one more line and show we get an StopIternation error